-In addition to our short-term radial velocity analysis with data from HARPS and PFS, we also make use of HIRES data to constrain longer-term trends.
-We fit the data for a linear drift, and find a drift value of $-7.95 \pm 2.14 \text{ m s}^{-1} \text{ yr}^{-1}$ .
-The fit is shown in Figure 11.
-The HIRES data is sparsely sampled over a duration of approximately four years.
+In addition to our short-term radial velocity analysis with data from HARPS and PFS, we also make use of HIRES data to constrain longer term trends.
+We fit the data for a linear drift, and find a drift value of $-7.95\pm2.14\,\mathrm{m\,s^{-1}\,yr^{-1}}$ .
+The fit is shown in Fig. 11.
+The HIRES data are sparsely sampled over a duration of approximately 4 yr.
 Therefore it is not possible to remove the stellar activity signal in the manner we did for the HARPS and PFS data, and so the marginally detected linear trend may not be real, and we do not use this trend when fitting the radial velocities in Section 3.2.2.
-However the HIRES data is able to rule out any radial velocity drift above the level of the stellar activity signal (~ 10 m s-1) over a four year time period.
+However the HIRES data are able to rule out any radial velocity drift above